Categories

 Thanks to the CMC, I expect to see many more small e-commerce companies, newsrooms, non-profits, and even independent newsletters turning on BIMI.
 Many Inbox Collective clients have told me over the years that they wanted to use BIMI, but the big hurdle was that they didn’t have a trademarked logo.
 Now, that’s not an issue, which will make applying for a CMC a no-brainer for many newsletters.

 But the CMC won’t be for everyone.
-Plenty of brands don’t have a logo — Inbox Collective is one! — or that don’t bring in enough revenue to justify the cost of a CMC.
-Another thing that might disqualify you from a CMC is DigiCert or Entrust will still look for proof of your business through a reputable business database like ZoomInfo.
+Plenty of brands don’t have a logo — Inbox Collective is one! — or don’t bring in enough revenue to justify the cost of a CMC.
+Another thing that might disqualify you from a CMC is that DigiCert or Entrust, the two companies that issue these certificates, will look for proof of your business through a reputable business database, like ZoomInfo.
 An example: While working on this piece, I talked with Al Iverson, the industry research and community engagement lead at Valimail, who helped answer several key questions.
 Iverson writes a fantastic newsletter about the email space called Spam Resource.
 Ironically, even though he writes his own newsletter and is enough of an expert to be cited in a piece all about BIMI, he won’t be able to apply for a CMC for Spam Resource.
 Why not?
 He operates it under his own name and not as an LLC, S corporation, or other business structure.
-Having an official business is required to get your logo in the inbox.
+Having an official business is required to apply for a CMC.

 What do I need to have to apply for a CMC?